EPCCed/ATI-ResComp-Service-docs/intel/using_build_arena.rst

 Using the build arena
 =====================

-This chapter explains how to use, and configure, a virtual machine for your project in the build arena of Atiras.

-You will have been given administrator rights sufficient to install and configure the computational and data anaysis environment required by your project's researchers.
+This chapter explains how to use the virtual machine for your project in the build arena of Atiras to build a `Docker <https://www.docker.com/>`_ image with the computational and data analysis environment required by your project's researchers.

-The virtual machine will allow outbound connections to hosts external to Atiras, to allow for software to be downloaded and installed in the virtual machines.
+The virtual machine will allow outbound connections to hosts external to Atiras, to allow for software to be downloaded and installed on your virtual machine.

 The virtual machine runs CentOS Linux release 7.5.